SamMed05/c-cpp-notes/docs/cpp/cpp-intro.md

 Existing C source code can be used in C++ programs.

 Various language elements were added to C++ other than OOP programming paradigm, such as references, templates, exception handling and many more things which are important for an efficient program implementation.

-You don't actually already have to know all those concepts, though, so don't worry.
+Don't worry, though!
+You don't have to already know all those concepts to start coding.

 ## Why use it